davegregg/assessment-react-jeopardy-lite/README.md

-# React Jeopardy Lab
+# Overview
-In this lab, you will create a simple Jeopardy game by consuming the [jService](http://jservice.io/) API.
+For this assignment, you will create a simple Jeopardy game by consuming the [jService](http://jservice.io/) API.
 You are going to add this game as a new component to your application from last time containing the welcome, contact, and clock components.

 To get started you need to get a few things set up so we are able to communicate to the jService API.